ddinan/tsuyo/README.md

 Due to the extremely long amount of text, you can find information on editing files, pull requests, merge requests and issues [here](https://github.com/TsuyoBot/main/wiki/Contributing-Guidelines).

 ### Don't want to host the bot yourself?
-We have a public instance of the bot which you can add to your Discord [here](https://discordapp.com/oauth2/authorize?client_id=492871769485475840&scope=bot&permissions=1506142455).
+We have a public instance of the bot which you can add to your Discord [here](https://discordapp.com/oauth2/authorize?client_id=719544875082842192&scope=bot&permissions=1506142455).

 ### Having problems?
-Why not join the [official Tsuyo Bot Support Discord](https://discord.gg/3hbeQgY)?
+Why not join the [official Bot Support Discord](https://discord.gg/6YG8bWP)?
 With lots of things to do and loads of members to chat with, it's one of the most friendly places on the internet... sorta.